muratk3n/thirdwave/en/tweets/2019/week46.md

 ---

-"@BESTmag_news @ESS_info secures $30M in new funding as it accelerates towards its 1GWh iron flow battery technology goal— expansion requires an "extremely low capital costs to set up the manufacturing of battery modules compared to lithium-ion" say the firm"
+"@BESTmag_news @ESS_info secures 30M dollars in new funding as it accelerates towards its 1GWh iron flow battery technology goal— expansion requires an "extremely low capital costs to set up the manufacturing of battery modules compared to lithium-ion" say the firm"

 *2019-11-8 6:0:30*